stafiprotocol/developer/docs/architecture/cosmoslsd.md

 ## Circuit Break & Blacklist

 Add a global settings contract.
 When emergencies occur, the administrator or a multiple-signature account with administrative authority can add some addresses to the blacklist, restrict or disable certain accounts, or even stop the whole LSD.
 This part is too sensitive, dangerous, centralized, and increases user concerns.
-The StaFi technical team strongly recommended not to customize this function.
+61 Lab strongly recommended not to customize this function.